 They point out that, “Informational labels are especially important for nonprint materials because they can furnish critical information which otherwise might not be evident from looking at the item on the shelf” (Driessen & Smyth, 1995, p.
 32).

 Most of the resources you find electronically through the library will create a citation for you.
-To create one yourself, you need to know a few pieces of information about your source and then follow the examples from the APA Quick Reference Guide or Purdue Online Writing Lab's APA Formatting site to format your reference.
+To create one yourself, you need to know a few pieces of information about your source and then use the examples in the chart below to format your citation.